Exploring Creation with Chemistry

 Because I used edition one, I only have bookmarks and a checklist type of schedule for Exploring Creation with Chemistry.

 Individual Student Advanced Chemistry Lesson Plans [2nd Ed.] at Co-op page

 Exploring Creation with Chemistry Edition TwoI, personally, Have NO Schedule for edition 2

 However, there are 4 Exploring Creation with Chemistry 2nd Ed.
 Co-op Schedules ...

 ... at Co-op, Exploring Creation With Chemistry 2nd Edition Schedules.
 There are no 1st edition co-op schedules.

 This is all that I have made for edition two--

 if you are very desperate for a daily schedule, please see Apologia Daily Lesson Plans at CBD.
 This is not a free daily schedule.

 Edition One Bookmarks & Checklist

 NOTE: This schedule is different from the other schedules.
 This one is more of a self-guided checklist format.
-The sections of each module are listed in blocks and each block has a box.
+The sections in each module are listed in blocks and each block has a box.
 As the student finishes each section they should check the box.
 Each box does not necessarily represent one day.
 Some of the sections (blocks) will take two days.